 Shared Cultural Heritage: Matching Fund 2017-2020

-The Ministries of Foreign Affairs and of Education, Culture and Science have made funds available for shared heritage activities via the Dutch embassies and DutchCulture.
-DutchCulture has a sum of € 200,000 per year at its disposal for shared heritage activities from Dutch legal entities.
+The Ministries of Foreign Affairs and of Education, Culture and Science have made funds available for shared cultural heritage activities via the Dutch embassies and DutchCulture.
+DutchCulture has a sum of € 200,000 per year at its disposal for shared heritage activities by Dutch legal entities.
 An important aim for the Matching Fund is the promotion of and coherence in shared heritage activities.
 Coherence is created by central themes, such as the historical city centre, water management and historical perceptions.
-The Shared Cultural Heritage programme council will advise on the allocation of matching funds.
+The Shared Cultural Heritage programme council will advise on the allocation of the funds available.

 Matching funding can be awarded to projects that:

 - Are requested by Dutch legal entities,

 - Are in collaboration with at least one partner from Indonesia, the United States of America, Suriname, South Africa, Brazil, India, Sri Lanka, Japan, Russia or Australia,

 - Are completed by 31 december 2020,

 - Are visible for a broad audience in the Netherlands and/or in the partner countries.

 - The Matching Fund covers up to 50% of the total project costs,

 - The funds granted are between € 5,000 and € 35,000.